therickybobbeh/hasurra-apollo-explore/DOCUMENTS/CHALLENGES.md

 **Tasks**:
 1. Open Hasura Console at `http://localhost:8080/console`
 2. Navigate to the "API" tab (GraphiQL)
-3. Write a query to fetch all claims with their provider information
+3. Write a query to fetch all claims with their provider_record information
 4. Use the "Explorer" panel to build queries visually
 5. Add filters to show only denied claims (`status: "denied"`)
 6. Limit results to 10 and add pagination with offset

 **Success Criteria**:
-- Query returns claims with nested provider data
+- Query returns claims with nested provider_record data
 - Filters work correctly
 - You understand GraphQL query structure

 **Hints**:
 - Use the `claims` table as your starting point
-- Provider data comes from the `provider` relationship
+- Provider data comes from the `provider_record` relationship
 - Filter syntax: `where: { status: { _eq: "denied" } }`

 <details>